PECOS-packages/PECOS/docs/user-guide/surface-gadgets.md

 from identity.
 The builder records the readout the correction depends on (the ancilla's final logical-Z bits, in `injection_readouts` in the circuit metadata and in `build_algorithm_descriptor()`) and nothing applies the
-correction: with parity 1 a logical Z on the data patch would be required.
+correction: with parity 1 (for the +Y resource sign) a logical Z on the data patch would be required.
 Neither the resource sign nor this correction is processed by any decoder.

 ```python